Beyond the Prompt: An Empirical Study of Cursor Rules: Methodology

-We, the two authors, began by familiarizing ourselves with the data, reading through cursor rules in the selected repositories.
-Given that analyzing each cursor rule file in all 401 repositories would be impractical, we selected 30 repositories from the entire pool of 401 repositories for open coding.
-To ensure diversity, we sampled repositories across distinct domains and programming languages.
-We fetched the list of topics each repository owner assigned to their repository using GitHub's official API.
-We then selected the top 10 most popular topics, which are "AI", "TypeScript", "tag-production", "Java", "security", "Prisma", "ecommerce", "MCP-Server", "PHP", and "DeepSeek".
-To prevent class imbalance, we randomly selected 3 repositories from each topic, resulting in a total of 30 repositories.
-We carefully examined the cursor rules, their descriptions, and related repository documentation to understand the context in which they were written.
-This process typically required several hours per repository.
+We, the two authors, began by familiarizing ourselves with the data, reading through all cursor rules.
+Given that analyzing all rules from 401 repositories was impractical, we used stratified sampling to select 30 repositories from the entire pool for open coding.
+To ensure diversity, we sampled repositories across distinct topics assigned by each repository owner.
+We selected the top 10 most popular topics, which are "AI", "TypeScript", "tag-production", "Java", "security", "Prisma", "ecommerce", "MCP-Server", "PHP", and "DeepSeek".
+To prevent class imbalance, we randomly selected three repositories from each topic.
+We carefully checked the cursor rules, their descriptions, and related repository documentation to understand the context.
 During this initial review, we decided to code at the line level, as developers often expressed a single idea per line in cursor rule files.
-As there were lines that were not directly related to context provision, such as section headers or empty lines, we introduced "No Code" to indicate they did not contain relevant context information.
-Guided by these insights, we generated initial codes to describe the purpose and content of each cursor rule line through an inductive approach.
+Since some lines were not directly related to context provision, such as section headers, we introduced "No Code" to indicate those lines.
+Through an inductive approach, we generated initial codes to describe the purpose and content of each cursor rule line.
 We recorded notes on emerging impressions and potential themes, referencing prior literature on documentation, developer communication, and context engineering to inform our perspective.
+Each researcher spent around 40 hours on this process.

 After the in-depth review of the initial sample, we convened to discuss and refine the codes into a preliminary coding scheme.
 We then coded these repositories using the preliminary coding scheme again to ensure consistency and reliability.
 Discrepancies were discussed and resolved, and the coding scheme and definitions were further refined.
 We organized the codes into higher-level categories and themes through axial coding, iteratively improving the scheme through team consensus.
 Finally, independent coding of the initial 30 repositories by two researchers yielded substantial agreement~\cite{kappa, kappa1} (Cohen's Kappa = 0.71).